 you are here: home > explore > lobes

 The average human brain weighs about 1,400 grams (3 lb).
-When the brain is removed from the skull, it looks a bit like a large pinkish-gray walnut.
+The brain looks a little like a large pinkish-gray walnut.
 The brain can be divided down the middle lengthwise into two halves called the cerebral hemispheres.
-Each hemisphere of the cerebral cortex is divided into four lobes by various sulci and gyri.
+Each cerebral hemisphere is divided into four lobes by sulci and gyri.
 The sulci (or fissures) are the grooves and the gyri are the "bumps" that can be seen on the surface of the brain.
-The folding of the cerebral cortex produced by these bumps and grooves increases the amount of cerebral cortex that can fit in the skull.
-(In fact, the total surface area of the cerebral cortex is about 324 square inches - about the size of a full page of newspaper!).
-Although most people have the same patterns of gyri and sulci on the cerebral cortex, no two brains are exactly alike.
+The folding created by the sulci and gyri increases the amount of cerebral cortex that can fit in the skull.
+The total surface area of the cerebral cortex is about 324 square inches or about the size of a full page of newspaper.
+Each person has a unique pattern of gyri and sulci.

 FRONTAL LOBE